 - Balance the employee experience with the customer experience.

 We all know the old saying, “the customer is always right.”
 While this is an important concept in retail, it doesn’t always ring true.
-Sometimes, customers may be in the wrong or acting disrespectfully to a team member.
+Sometimes, customers may be in the wrong or act disrespectfully toward a team member.
 Employees need to feel supported in these cases.

 To provide this support, retail leaders and in-store managers need to offer guidance to employees when difficult situations with customers arise.
 Proactive strategies like role-plays with managers and effective communication frameworks can help employees feel supported in their roles and armed with the knowledge they need if they’re faced with a challenging customer.

 Setting up your people for success involves providing them with robust communication tools.
-That way, they can understand company strategy as well as their role in accomplishing it; ask questions and give feedback; and share team accomplishments.
-Retail Zipline’s store communication solution can do all of those things and more.
+That way, they can understand company strategy as well as their role in accomplishing it; ask questions and give feedback, and share team accomplishments.
+Zipline’s store communication solution can do all of those things and more.